Remember to cite LawCareers.Net on your application form if you apply to Gaby Hardwicke Solicitors.

-Your seat supervisor (who is a partner) will meet with you every week to ensure that you are developing the relevant technical and personal skills, to discuss the details of your weekly training record and to address any concerns that you may have.
+Your seat supervisor (who is a partner) will meet with you on a weekly basis to ensure that you are developing the relevant technical and personal skills, to discuss the details of your weekly training record and to address any concerns that you may have.

-Our training principal (the managing partner) will meet you towards the end of each seat to review your progress and to give you the opportunity to discuss your experiences.
+Our training principal will meet you towards the end of each seat to review your progress and to give you the opportunity to discuss your experiences.
 He is available at any point during your training contract should you wish to discuss any specific concerns.

-Your ongoing training and development needs are met through our weekly Lunch + Learn sessions, webinars, regular updates by lawyers in your team, the Professional Skills Course, file reviews, close supervision by your seat tutor and many more learning opportunities.
+Your ongoing training and development needs are met through our weekly lunch and learn sessions, webinars, regular updates by lawyers in your team, the Professional Skills Course, file reviews, close supervision by your seat tutor and many more learning opportunities.

 - Corporate & Commercial